clungu/clungu.github.io/_posts/2020-03-14-Building_an_AI_mechanical_nose.md

 After loading the data into [pandas](https://pandas.pydata.org/) and a few not so sexy data massaging steps we've graphed the outputs of all the sensors from all the samples, using [boxplots](https://en.wikipedia.org/wiki/Box_plot).

-What we wanted to (literally) see was how obvious (for a human) it would be to distinguish between the three.
+What we wanted to (literally) see was if it was obvious for a human, or at least possible, to distinguish between the three.
+I think this is a fair rule of thumb for quickly validating the feasability of any ML project (this doesn't mean that anything a human can't do quickly is equally hard to a machine, just the opposite - *if a human can, ML could as well*).

 If you'd be presented with the charts bellow, would you conclude that the readings of the sensors in each case shows that the categories are separable?